TurboGears/tg2docs/docs/main/Config.rst

 In turbogears 1.x branches, the application specific configuration variables were kept in a .ini file packaged inside the egg.
-For better control over those variables, TG2 is now using a python module that contains code.
+For better control over those variables, TurboGears |version| is now using a python module that contains code.

 The advantage of this new method is that the configuration can contain complex python objects without adding a dependency on ConfigObj (which